Advancing Homeownership

 • 42% of Black households in Washington state have zero net worth

 The Local Initiatives Support Corporation Puget Sound team is working to address the racial wealth gap by increasing home ownership.
-We proud to be part of the Black Home Initiative (BHI) network.
+We are proud to be part of the Black Home Initiative (BHI) network.
 This regional effort targets the racial inequities at the core of the housing ecosystem in an effort to increase homeownership among Black households.
-Together we have a shared priority to create opportunity for 1,500 new low- and moderate-income Black households to own a home in South Seattle, South King County, and North Pierce County within the next five years.
-This is critical work that requires collection action.
+Together, we have a shared priority to create opportunities for 1,500 new low- and moderate-income Black households to own a home in South Seattle, South King County, and North Pierce County within the next five years.
+This is critical work that requires collective action.

 Lean More about BHI